 Collaboration well done — whether at the individual, team or enterprise level —sparks creative problem solving and powers value creation.
 In this intense, interactive program, you’ll learn the why, what and how of collaboration in the workplace — the strategic rationale, design requirements and critical insights necessary for success in both internal initiatives and across companies and cultures in joint ventures, mergers and alliances.

 You’ll explore personal collaboration styles, behaviors and approaches for working with business partners, colleagues, competitors and customers.
 From a team perspective, you’ll examine the multiple interests and perspectives that challenge effective collaboration in departmental and interdepartmental initiatives.
-You’ll also learn the conditions for successful collaboration across companies and cultures in joint ventures, mergers and alliances.

 Learn to hone and assess your collaboration skills

 Leigh Thompson - Academic Director; J. Jay Gerber Professor of Dispute Resolution & Organizations Professor of Management & Organizations

 Brayden King - Academic Director; Max McGraw Chair in Management and the Environment; Professor of Management & Organizations; Chair of Management & Organizations Department

 Jeanne Brett - Professor Emeritus of Management & Organizations

 Edward Zajac - James F. Bere Professor of Management & Organizations

 Please Note: CPE credits are not available for this program in the live virtual format.

 “In addition to having outstanding faculty, the reading material, applied learning, and the diversity of the participants all contributed to a rich experience.”